olegantonyan/translateable/README.md

 # `translateable_permitted_attributes` method provides strong_params for all translateable attributes
 # for example with `title` attribute those will be: `title_translateable_attributes: [:locale, :data, :_destroy]`
 ```
-Now you can add/delete/update `title` attribute value in different languages via single form.
+Now you can add/delete/update `title` attribute value in different languages via a single form.

 ### Migration

-Attributes must exist with `JSONB` type in database, so create a migration:
+Attributes must exist with `JSONB` type in a database, so create a migration:
 ```ruby
 class AddTitleToPosts < ActiveRecord::Migration
   def change